petrspelos/common-issues/Discord.Net-Addons/EmbedHandler/README.md

 **This addon allows you to easily create simple Embeds and can be extended to allow the creation or more complex Embedss as you see fit.**

+## How To Add To Your Project

+Above you will see a file named ``EmbedHandler.cs`` you can either download that file and add it to your project, or you can copy the raw data directly into a new class in your project.

 ## How To Setup

 ```cs